 What goes up must come down.
 But today's tumble means relatively little for investors with a long-term mindset.

-The company announced the pricing of a stock offering.
-Despite the dilution, it's a well-timed move by management.
+The small-cap company announced the pricing of a public stock offering.

 It generates more electricity from the wind and sun than any other company on the planet.
 Does the dividend live up to the renewable energy leader's world-class operations?

 Favorable clinical results?
 Check.
 Cash from public stock offering?
 Check.

 An early-stage start-up with an improved version of CRISPR gene editing filed to go public.
 Investors may want to keep an eye on it.